Fixed-wing aircraft: Characteristics

-Airframe
+Air frame

-The structural parts of a fixed-wing aircraft are called the airframe.
-The parts present can vary according to the aircraft's type and purpose.
-Early types were usually made of wood with fabric wing surfaces, When engines became available for a powered flight around a hundred years ago, their mounts were made of metal.
-Then as speeds increased more and more parts became metal until by the end of World War II all-metal aircraft were common.
-In modern times, increasing use of composite materials has been made.
+The structural element of a fixed-wing aircraft is the air frame.
+It varies according to the aircraft's type, purpose, and technology.
+Early airframes were made of wood with fabric wing surfaces, When engines became available for powered flight, their mounts were made of metal.
+As speeds increased metal became more common until by the end of World War II, all-metal (and glass) aircraft were common.
+In modern times, composite materials became more common.